sidpalas/devops-directive-website/content/posts/2020/04/kubernetes-the-hard-way-03/index.md

 ## Connecting to VMs

-The use of the `gcloud compute ssh` command is straight-forward and no additional commentary is needed.
+The use of the `gcloud compute ssh` command is straightforward and no additional commentary is needed.

 At this point, we now have networking + compute resources provisioned and configured.
 Next, we will generate certificates and keys to enable secure communications amongst the machines.